JuliaQuantumControl/QuantumPropagators.jl/docs/src/overview.md

 ## Propagation methods

-When [`propagate`](@ref) is called without keyword arguments (or with `method=:auto`), an appropriate propagation method is determined automatically based on the properties of the state and generator.
-In the above example of a two-level system, this is `method=:expprop` which solves the Schrödinger equation by exponentiating generator to construct the time evolution operator ``\op{U} = \exp[-i \op{H} dt]`` in each time step explicitly, and applying it to the state.
-This is the most appropriate method for very small systems, especially a two-level system.

-A specific propagation method can be forced by passing the `method` keyword argument to [`propagate`](@ref).
-The following methods are built-in:
+The [`propagate`](@ref) function has a mandatory `method` keyword argument that specifies both the equation of motion (implicitly, in combination with other keyword parameters) and the propagation method.
+The `method` should be passed a module that implements that method.
+For the built-in methods, this would be a submodule of `QuantumPropagators`.
+Assuming `using QuantumPropagators: ExpProp, Cheby, Newton`:

-* `method=:expprop`: Solve the piecewise-constant Schrödinger or Liouville equation by explicitly matrix exponentiation
+* `method=ExpProp`: Solve the piecewise-constant Schrödinger or Liouville equation by explicitly matrix exponentiation
-* `method=:cheby`: Solve the piecewise-constant Schrödinger equation (Hermitian operators)
+* `method=Cheby`: Solve the piecewise-constant Schrödinger equation (Hermitian operators)
-* `method=:newton`: Solve the piecewise constant Liouville equation or non-Hermitian Schrödinger equation
+* `method=Newton`: Solve the piecewise constant Liouville equation or non-Hermitian Schrödinger equation

 The Schrödinger equation is (ħ = 1)